 Students enrolled in allied health programs are required to wear the standard medical uniform and shoes with a closed heel and toe as described in the school's dress code policy.
-Uniforms are not included in the tuition price and should be ordered as soon as possible after acceptance into the program.
+Uniforms will be issued to the students at the school.
 Students should review the established dress and appearance guidelines for details.
 This information will be available upon enrollment.